Breakeven Point Formula: How to Calculate Your Business Breakeven Point

 As a business scales, variable costs tend to increase rather than decrease, therefore making your breakeven point shift.

-The first place to start when calculating a breakeven point is to look at your annual financial statements.
+The first step when calculating a breakeven point is to look at your annual financial statements.
 Your financial statements will reveal your fixed costs and variable costs.

 • Fixed costs do not vary in relation to sales volume.
 Some examples of fixed expenses are things such as rent, utilities, insurance, and depreciation.